 Having gear that'll keep you warm will also help you handle unexpected breakdowns in the cold.
 A broken-down truck in subfreezing temperatures can become an especially dangerous situation if help cannot arrive until the weather has improved.
-Additionally, don't forget to store emergency and food and water so you can stay fed and hydrated while stranded.
+Additionally, don't forget to store emergency food and water so you can stay fed and hydrated while stranded.

 Check Your Cargo

 Checking the cargo on your trailer is crucial, especially as you head into a storm that can be accompanied by strong winds.
-Take the extra time to secure loose items and that your truck’s load won’t inhibit its performance in icy or wet conditions.
+Take the extra time to secure loose items so that your truck’s load won’t inhibit its performance in icy or wet conditions.

 Perform a Safety Inspection